 Centers for Disease Control and Prevention.
 (2009).
-Fourth national report on human exposure to environmental chemicals.
-Retrieved from http://www.cdc.gov/exposurereport/pdf/FourthReport.pdf
+Fourth national report on human exposure to environmental chemicals. https://www.cdc.gov/exposurereport/pdf/FourthReport.pdf

-For more information on using reports in your scholarly papers, see APA 6th edition section 7.03.
+For more information on using reports in your scholarly papers, see APA 7, Section 10.04.